DennisKoh135/enthusiastic-primrose-16065/src/pages/features.md

         content: >
           With our brand-new curbside pickup system, take home a care package with all the PC essentials like motherboards, hard-drives, CPUs, cases, and more and learn directly from the comfort of your home!
+To sign up, simply click on the link below and fill in the information about the package.

+          <br><br>

+          Then, stay tuned for our next afterschool meeting where we will demonstrate how to assemble a PC from the materials in the package!

           <br><br>